zapier/zapier-platform-cli/README.md

 ## Environment

-Apps can define environment varialbes that are available when the app's code executes.
+Apps can define environment variables that are available when the app's code executes.
 They work just like environment variables defined on the command line.
 They are useful when you have data like an OAuth client ID and secret that you don't want to commit to source control.
 Environment variables can also be used as a quick way to toggle between a a staging and production environment during app development.